Demon Road

-Setting
+Synopsis

-The Demon Road Trilogy revolves around Amber, a seemingly ordinary 16-year-old YA fangirl from Florida who, after a shocking encounter, discovers a dark and twisted family secret: that her parents, their friends, and she herself are demons, out for her blood to fulfil a violent pact with a creature known as the Shining Demon.
+Demon Road revolves around Amber, a seemingly ordinary 16-year-old YA fangirl from Florida who, after a shocking encounter, discovers a dark and twisted family secret: that her parents, their friends, and she herself are demons, out for her blood to fulfil a violent pact with a creature known as the Shining Demon.
 Forced to run for her life, Amber finds herself under the protection of Milo, a quiet, sarcastic and mysterious man driving a Dodge Charger, which seems to be alive.
 Tagging along for the ride is Glen, an annoying road trip companion from Hell, who has come to America from Ireland after being told he has forty days to live.
-Forced to flee across the United States of America via the eponymous Demon Road, from which all horror fiction is derived, the trio find themselves facing demonic and otherworldly dangers as they search for a way to stop Amber's parents; undead serial killers, vampires, servants of hell and, of course, the ebony-horned and red-skinned demons that are relentlessly hunting the trio.
+Forced to flee across the United States of America via the eponymous Demon Road, from which all horror fiction is derived, the trio find themselves facing demonic and otherworldly dangers as they search for a way to stop Amber's parents; undead serial killers (Dacre Shanks, a parody/"real version" of Freddy Krueger), vampires, servants of hell, and the ebony-horned and red-skinned demons relentlessly hunting the trio.

-In Desolation, the Devil is depicted as a monk in the likeness of Neil Patrick Harris, who allows for Amber to escape Hell.
+In Desolation, Amber and Milo seek out sanctuary in the Alaskan town of Desolation Hill, a demon-free stop on the Demon Road where each yet the "real" version of the Purge takes place on its citizens being infused with demonic power; the Devil is also depicted as a monk in the likeness of Neil Patrick Harris, who allows for Amber to escape Hell, with Amber also crossing paths with a van-travelling group of mystery investigators/monster hunters (a parody/"real version" of the Scooby-Doo gang), forming a romance with one named Kelly (a parody/"real version" of Daphne).

-In American Monsters, a selection of men in black founded by Amber's brother are revealed to be engaged in civil war.
+In American Monsters, a selection of men in black (a parody/"real version" of The X-Files) founded by Amber's brother are revealed to be engaged in civil war.